Vortex-Hub-Tech/doc-vortex/replit.md

 # Overview

-This is a full-stack project documentation system built with React on the frontend and Express.js on the backend.
-The application serves as a complete content management system for technical projects, allowing administrators to create, edit, and manage project documentation while providing a public-facing interface for users to browse published projects.
+This is a corporate Knowledge Base system for Vortex Hub, built with React on the frontend and Express.js on the backend.
+The application is an internal platform exclusively for Vortex Hub employees, focused on N8N and AI technologies.
+All content requires authentication to access, and all projects display author information (name and role) to track who contributed each piece of knowledge.
 The system features a clean, modern UI with markdown support for rich content creation and a comprehensive admin panel with multiple management areas.

 # User Preferences